openvinotoolkit/openvino/ngraph/python/BUILDING.md

 -DPYTHON_INCLUDE_DIR="C:\Program Files\Python37\include" ^
 ```

-In order to build and install OpenVINO, build the `install` target:
+In order to build and install OpenVINO™, build the `install` target:

     cmake --build . --target install --config Release -j 8

-In this step OpenVINO™ will be built and installed to the directory specified above.
+In this step, OpenVINO™ is built and installed to the directory specified above.
 You can
 adjust the number of threads used in the building process to your machine's capabilities.

 Set up the OpenVINO™ environment in order to add a module path to `PYTHONPATH`: